michaelarn0ld-deprecated/weather-app/README.md

-# Temporary Hosting
+# My Portfolio

 https://michaelarn0ld.github.io/weather-app/

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Scope

-This project is intended to be a weather application that a user will enter the name of a city for.
-The application will call weatherAPI and return current and historical weather data.
-Historical weather will be used to generate a short statistical report on how the current weather compares with recent weather.
+**Version 1.0.0**

+Get current and forecasted weather data, including windspeed, pressure, and air quality data.

-The user will have the option to view the weather data in imperial or metric units
+This weather application calls the an external API to return current and forecasted weather data for a user input city; the user will have the option to view the results in imperial or metric units.

+---

+## Technologies

+- React
+- GSAP
+- HTML
+- SCSS

+## Contributors

+- Michael Arnold: <marnolddevelop@gmail.com>

-## Resources used
+## References

 This API that this project uses can be found here: https://www.weatherapi.com/

+## License & Copywright

+© Michael Arnold 2021